 Our Community Service remains available and the team will continue to see patients in the community as and where appropriate.
 In some cases, telephone appointments and support may be offered as an alternative to face to face appointments.

 To make sure we keep as many people as safe as possible, our face to face one-to-one counselling sessions remain suspended along with our Bereavement Group Meetings and Remembrance Services.
 Our teams are still providing remote bereavement and counselling support via telephone and video call.

 We have started to welcome back a small number of Volunteers to providing essential support and services at Springhill.
 Work experience and student work placements are advised not to attend the Hospice, Fundraising Office or Charity Shops.
-The Hospice is currently being supported by a core team of volunteers providing essential services at the Hospice.
 Volunteers can contact the Volunteer Coordinator for an update on the status of their volunteer role if required.

 All education courses and training (including new staff/volunteer inductions), planned to take place at the Hospice are suspended until further notice.